Ban Gioc–Detian Falls: Impact on industry and commerce

 The waterfalls increase the quality of life for people who live within the sound of the falls.

 A road running along the top of the falls leads to a stone marker that demarcates the border between China and Vietnam in French and Chinese.
 20th century disputes could not be resolved where inaccuracies in documents, maps and descriptions that were made in the 19th century became difficult to differentiate.
 The disappearance or inaccurate replacement of markers and landmarks from time to time, and the varied patterns of transportation, settlement and land use from generation to generation, and the successive administrative differences throughout periods of war and strife led to both Vietnam and China understanding that exactly defining the border would increase prosperity in the long term.

 The commercial focus of the area directly around the falls will likely remain tourism.

-Transport

-There are two directional aspects to transport at a waterfall: (1) portage along the river's course; and (2) fording or rafting across the river.

-Bản Giốc–Detian Falls was one of the crossing points for Chinese forces during the Sino-Vietnamese War.
-Rafts are currently used to boat tourists closer to the falls and return them to their dock of origination.

 Preservation efforts

 Preservation of the resource may require future cooperation between the local communities by use of a perpetual joint oversight committee.